microsoft/LeakMAPI/README.md

 Might crash on Windows 7
 ```
 C:\src\LeakMAPI\Debug>LeakMAPI.exe loop
-Will run MAPILogonEx in a loop.
+Will run MAPIInitialize in a loop.

 Step 1
 Initializing MAPI